elstamey/wwcrdu-presentations/speaker_workshop.md

 - Use the tools you have
 - Quantify with data
 - Invert the negatives
-- give credit to personal experience
+- Give credit to personal experience

 --